Toihouora! Toihoutangata! Toihoukura!

 Te Toi o Ngā Rangi | Bachelor of Māori Visual Arts is a full-time, 360 credit degree, studied over three years.
 It is taught by some of Aotearoa New Zealand’s premier Māori artists and is well supported by Aotearoa New Zealand’s Māori arts sector, Māori communities and a range of leading Māori art specialists across the nation.

-Courses start at level 5 in the first year of study and all subjects are fully prescribed, initially introducing you to a broad range of art disciplines.
-However, in subsequent years you will be offered a selection of options to complement compulsory courses, and support your art specialty development.
+Courses start at Level 5 in the first year and all subjects are fully prescribed, initially introducing you to a broad range of art disciplines.
+However, in subsequent years you will be offered a selection of options to complement compulsory courses and support your art specialty development.

 Toihoukura has a comprehensive annual exhibition schedule and marae based wānanga programme which is embedded across all year levels to guarantee the integrity of the practice of art within a Māori paradigm.